eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 Product Information Certification is the way to go when it comes to creating trust over complete or partial data provided in peer to peer connections between two partners in a network.
 Once the consumer is allowed to visualize the data he can verify if it was certified by its data issuer or by an external auditor party.
 This is relevant when we start to talk about bringing the Catena-X Automotive Network to a productive environment, specially where human lives are at stake and mistakes can cause huge monetary and image losses.

 This Digital Product Pass Verification and Certification concept aims to create an assertive second layer of trust over the actual peer to peer data exchanges of Product Information.
 Basing itself in the SSI technology already in place in Catena-X, this concept sets the first steps for data verification statements creation starting with the CX Generic Digital Product Pass Aspect Model.
-Giving the data providers the possibility of creating self signed documents confirming the information placed into the aspect models and gives data auditors the possibility to certify one or more specific attributes from Aspect Model documents that are relevant to the data provider business cases.
+Giving the data providers the possibility of creating self-signed documents confirming the information placed into the aspect models and gives data auditors the possibility to certify one or more specific attributes from Aspect Model documents that are relevant to the data provider business cases.
 It allows the data consumer to base its processes and decisions based on actual production data which has been assertive verified by external auditors, giving safety that not just the data issuer by also a third party has certified that specific data is true or compliant to standards.

 The technology concept consists of creating Signed Documents (Verification Statements) using the Verifiable Credentials 2.0 Technology.
 Which is in resume a JSON-LD structure standardized by the W3C Consortium for Web 3.0 for data trust and identity assurance.
 Using JSON Web Signatures (JWS) and a wallet component which is connected to Catena-X and identified by the unique company Business Partner Number (BPN), the data issuer and auditor can sign using their Ed25519 private key and the data consumer can access their public key by resolving the DID contained in the signature proof at the certified document credential.
 The certified data will be stored in the Data Provider infrastructure sub-model server, in order to assure the data sovereignty.
 Data consumer can access this data if they are allowed by the data provider simply by looking for the Digital Twin from the specific asset type or instance depending on the specific use case.
 This data will be retrieved using the EDC connector proxy which is protected by Policies and require data consumers to sign "odrl" contracts to maintain data sovereignty.